-- A. When the transfer is made at the request of the family or by others on behalf of the family (i.e. by the police); - B. When the transfer is needed to move the family to an appropriately sized unit, either larger or smaller; - C. When the transfer is necessitated because a family with disabilities needs the accessible unit into which the transferring family moved (The family without disabilities signed a statement to this effect prior to accepting the accessible unit); or; - D. When the transfer is needed because action or inaction by the family caused the unit to be unsafe or uninhabitable.
+- A. When the transfer is made at the request of the family or by others on behalf of the family (i.e. by the police); - B. When the transfer is needed to move the family to an appropriately sized unit, either larger or smaller; - C. When the transfer is necessitated because a family with disabilities needs the accessible unit into which the transferring family moved (The family without disabilities signed a statement to this effect prior to accepting the accessible unit); or - D. When the transfer is needed because action or inaction by the family caused the unit to be unsafe or uninhabitable.

-The cost of the transfer will be borne by Columbia Housing in the following circumstances:
+The cost of the transfer will be borne by the Columbia Housing Authority in the following circumstances:

-- A. When the transfer is needed in order to carry out rehabilitation activities; or - B. When action or inaction by Columbia Housing has caused the unit to be unsafe or inhabitable.
+- A. When the transfer is needed in order to carry out rehabilitation activities; or - B. When action or inaction by the Columbia Housing Authority has caused the unit to be unsafe or inhabitable.